marcbeep/monty/client/PRE_COMMIT_SETUP.md

 - ✅ Husky installed and configured
 - ✅ lint-staged installed and configured
-- ✅ Pre-commit and pre-push hooks created
+- ✅ Pre-commit hook created and executable
-- ✅ Hooks are executable

 ### Manual Setup (if needed)